alialib/alia/docs/basic-signals.md

 <dt>get_state(ctx, initial_value)</dt><dd>

-Returns a bidirectional signal that references some temporary, local state.
+Returns a duplex signal that references some temporary, local state.

 `initial_value` can be another signal or a raw value.
 It determines the value type of the state and supplies the initial value.
 If `initial_value` is a signal